Enumeration and updates for conjunctive linear algebra queries through expressibility: Preliminaries for enumeration algorithms and query evaluation

-\paragraph{Model of computation} As has become standard in the literature~\cite{BaganDG07,Vansummeren2020,berkholz2020constant,BerkholzKS17}, we consider algorithms on Random Access machines (RAM) with uniform cost measure~\cite{AhoHU74}.
+\paragraph{Model of computation} As has become standard in the literature~\cite{DBLP:conf/csl/BaganDG07,DBLP:journals/vldb/IdrisUVVL20,DBLP:journals/siglog/BerkholzGS20,DBLP:conf/pods/BerkholzKS17}, we consider algorithms on Random Access Machines (RAM) with uniform cost measure~\cite{DBLP:books/aw/AhoHU74}.
 Whenever we work with $\cK$-databases for an arbitrary semiring $\cK$, we assume that each semiring operation can be executed in constant time.
-Under this assumption, it is possible to compute the semi-join of two relations in linear time under the $\cK$-relation semantics.

-\paragraph{Complexity Hypothesis} Like the authors of $\cite{berkholz2020constant}$, we use the following hypothesis concerning the hardness of algorithmic problems as hypothesis for obtaining conditional lower bounds: \begin{itemize} \item The Sparse Boolean Matrix Multiplication problem: given $A$ and $B$ as a list of nonzero entries, compute the nonzero entries of the matrix product $AB$.
-The Sparse Boolean Matrix Multiplication conjecture states that this problem cannot be solved in time $\bigo(M)$, where $M$ is the size of the input plus output. \item The Triangle Detection problem: given a graph adjacency lists, decide whether it contains a triangle.
-The Triangle Detection conjecture states that this problem cannot be solved in time $\bigo(M)$, where $M$ is the size of the input plus output. \item $(k,k+1)$-Hyperclique: Given a hypergraph where every hyperedge consists of exactly $k \geq 3$ vertices, decide if it contains a hyperclique of size $k+1$.
+\paragraph{Complexity Hypotheses} We will use the following algorithmic problems and associated complexity hypotheses for obtaining conditional lower bounds. \begin{enumerate} \item The \emph{Sparse Boolean Matrix Multiplication problem}: given $A$ and $B$ as a list of nonzero entries, compute the nonzero entries of the matrix product $AB$.
+The \emph{Sparse Boolean Matrix Multiplication conjecture} states that this problem cannot be solved in time $\bigo(M)$, where $M$ is the size (number of non-zero entries) of the input plus output. \item The \emph{Triangle Detection problem}: given a graph represented using adjacency lists, decide whether it contains a triangle.
+The \emph{Triangle Detection conjecture} states that this problem cannot be solved in time $\bigo(M)$, where $M$ is the size of the input plus output. \item \emph{$(k,k+1)$-Hyperclique}: Given a hypergraph where every hyperedge consists of exactly $k \geq 3$ vertices, decide if it contains a hyperclique of size $k+1$.
 A hyperclique is a set of vertices such that each pair of vertices in the set is contained in a hyperedge.
-The $(k,k+1)$-Hyperclique conjecture states that this problem cannot be solved in time $\bigo(M)$, where $M$ is the size of the input plus output. \end{itemize}
+The \emph{$(k,k+1)$-Hyperclique conjecture} states that this problem cannot be solved in time $\bigo(M)$, where $M$ is the size of the input plus output. \end{enumerate} Note that the three hypotheses are standard in computer science and have been used to prove conditional lower bounds for the enumeration of CQs.
+See~\cite{DBLP:journals/siglog/BerkholzGS20} for a discussion.